Codexes2/HoloFunk-Public/README.md

 	 - The deuteragonist of the main campaign, this universe's version of the bear-seal-alien idol that hundreds of thousands of Hololive fans know and love.
 Scatterbrained, optimistic, and convinced she's a "perfect being that consists of all living things", it is Nene that gets her close friend out of the house again and convinces her to try out rapping.
 	 - She is an entirely different entity from the Nene who is associated with Pico of *Pico's School* fame, both of whom exist in the HoloFunk universe.
 	 - Though not without her own romantically-charged hijinks out-of-story, she has a particular softspot for Aloe, but is unaware of the latter's crush on her.
+- **Fubuki Shirakami** (Replacing Boyfriend)
+	 - A fox girl who is not only a member of hololive's first generation of VTubers, but also the first member of a four-girl unit called hololive GAMERS.
+A few weeks after the start of the Main Campaign, Fubuki was hired (read, manipulated) by a disguised Daddy Dearest (in)to track(ing) down a burglar who allegedly stole something precious from his wife, and is following the footsteps of Aloe and Nene to do so.
+	 - She has a friendly disposition and a number of short-skit videos on Twitter and Youtube, and likes to try out games from several different genres.
+ - **Mio Ookami** (Replacing Girlfriend)
+	 - A "FAQing cute" wolf girl who is part of the hololive GAMERS unit alongside Fubuki.
+She is often described as mature and responsible by fans and hololivers alike, and this along with other qualities gives her a motherly sort of aura that hasn't gone unnoticed by the fanbase.
+She was asked by the rest of GAMERS to keep Fubuki out of trouble the fox girl is on the hunt for the 'necklace thief'.

  - **Calliope Mori** (Week 1)
 	 - HoloFunk's version of *the* rapping reaper of the same name.
 Seen in a slightly-simplified version of her rapper outfit compared to previous versions which just used her classic costume, Calli is not one to go easy on those that face her in a rap battle.
 And it shows - she's the hardest opponent in the mod so far!
 	 - Her songs include "Live Again" (Live Again - Bopeebo Remix), "RAP" (失礼しますが、RIP♡ - Fresh Remix), and "Calli Battle" (Off With Their Heads - Dad Battle Remix).